Yu Xuanji: Biography

-Little trustworthy information is known about the relatively short life of Yu Xuanji.
-She was born or grew up in Tang capital Chang'an, which was the terminus of the Silk Road and one of the most sophisticated cities of its time.
-Yu was married as a concubine, or lesser wife, to an official named Li Yi (李億 (李亿, Lǐ Yì)) at 16, separating three years later because of Li's primary wife's dislike of Yu.
+Little information is available about the relatively short life of Yu Xuanji.
+She was born or grew up in Tang capital Chang'an.
+She was a concubine or a lesser wife to an official named Li Yi (李億 (李亿, Lǐ Yì)) at 16, separating three years later because of Li's primary wife's dislike of Yu.
+Likewise, she was also a courtesan.
+Scholar Jinhua Jia, however, contends that the label of courtesan is a misunderstanding derived from information added in later editions to slander her.